alik604/yet-another-friendly-companion/README.md

 > Some files (TD-DDPG) were deleted post merge by accident.
 This branch is deprecated and scheduled for detection.
 Currently it is a playground.

-This is (Khizr) Ali's branch. used for **ALL** model-less RL stuff. a bit of the World Models's debudding, most of my part was does in the wolrd models branch the monte carlo branch.
+This is (Khizr) Ali's branch. used for **ALL** model-less RL stuff. a bit of the World Models's debugging, however most of it was does in the wolrd models branch & the monte carlo branch.

 The monte carlo branch is outdated. `main` was merges into it (update ROS stuff) and a breaking change occurred. so I got world_models code working on a past branch, and forced those changed onto the `world models` branch.
 That world_models code was in part written here.